 This may seem obvious, but the average thin winter coat that you can wear during winter in places like the UK or warmer places in the US will not cut it in Copenhagen during the winter.
 This coat I brought was probably not warm enough (I bought it in the UK) and I would recommend something very thick and warm.

 A very warm winter coat is definitely an investment.
-You can opt for a down jacket like the Canada Goose jackets (which are cute and stylish) or something made for hiking in extreme temperatures like a North Face or Patagonia coat.
+You can opt for a down jacket like the Canada Goose jackets (which are cute and stylish) or something made for hiking in extreme temperatures like a North Face coat or parka, or this water-resistant jacket from Patagonia.
 I find that these sort of jackets are always in style and last a very long time (a lifetime, really).

 If you don’t plan on spending a lot of time in cold countries, though, this may be too much of an expense.
 In that case, I recommend sticking to your warmest coat that you own and then having plenty of layers that I mention below.